 Exposed nerves and irritation of the gum tissue may add to the discomfort.
 Implant-supported replacement teeth are like natural teeth because they are anchored securely in your bone.
 Gum irritation and the pain of exposed nerves associated with conventional full or partial dentures is virtually eliminated.

-There is a tendency with ill-fitting dentures for movement in the mouth.
+There is a tendency for ill-fitting dentures to move in the mouth.
 The facial muscles become tense in an attempt to hold the teeth in place.
 This often results in mumbling, slurred speech or clicking noises.
-Dental implant supported replacement dentures allow you to speak with confidence in a relaxed and natural tone.
+Dental implants or implant-supported dentures allow you to speak with confidence in a relaxed and natural tone.